distributed-text-services/specifications/README.md

 The Distributed Text Services (DTS) Specification defines a Hypermedia-Driven Web API for working with collections of text as machine-actionable data.
 It specifies 3 distinct operation endpoints:

 - The [Collection Endpoint](Collection-Endpoint.md) is used to navigate the text collection contents
 - The [Navigation Endpoint](Navigation-Endpoint.md) is used to navigate within a single text document
 - The [Document Endpoint](Document-Endpoint.md) is used to retrieve complete or partial texts

-The Collection and Navigation endpoints return JSON adhering to the [W3C Hydra standard](http://www.hydra-cg.com/spec/latest/core/).
-The Document returns TEI/XML of the requested text or fragment.
+The Collection and Navigation endpoints are specified to return  LD+JSON adhering to the [W3C Hydra standard](http://www.hydra-cg.com/spec/latest/core/).
+The Document is specified to return TEI/XML of the requested text or fragment.

+Note that DTS is a *specification* for an API and not in and of itself an implementation of that API.
+Reference Implementations are available (see below) and individual text publishers are encouraged to implement this API in their own projects where appropriate.

 ## Why